What’s the first thing that comes to mind when someone mentions going to church?

 Make community outreach efforts immediately known to all, with just a few clicks.
 And you’ll get all the help you need for the latest potluck, choir rehearsal, fundraiser or support group you’re hosting.
 The best thing is that once word’s out that your nifty new digital signage screen is chock-full of valuable info, people will automatically turn to it.
 On a regular basis.

-Digital signage = extra revenue
+Digital signage for churches = extra revenue

 Once your digital signage system is up and running, why bother with photocopying or printing flyers, programs and posters?
 Not only will you save tons of money – money you can redirect to people in need – but you’ll be helping the environment to boot.
 And let’s be honest.
 A two-minute video with teasers of the upcoming Christmas concert is a whole lot more attention-grabbing than a plain old poster.